opomerenk/othello/README.txt

 effectiveness of our AI.
 Rather than just making all the central squares the same value, we made them slightly different from each other to make the heuristic slightly better.

+We altered the heuristic slightly in part 2 of the assignment in an effort to make it more effective.

 We thought about potentially going further and making a Monty solution to the problem, but realized that would be too computationally intensive and so we dropped the idea.